-CP-V contains four public libraries.
-One library (:P1) includes the most commonly required routines from the Extended FORTRAN IV and Extended FORTRAN IV-H library (about 65 routines).
+Six public libraries are available to the system programmer.
+One library (:P1) includes the most commonly required routines from the Extended FORTRAN IV library (about 65 routines).
 Another (:P0) includes :P1 plus the FORTRAN Debug Package (FDP).
-The third library (J0) contains the JIT definition.
-Most executing users need only the first library; users who are debugging need the second.
-The fourth library (J1) contains the monitor (M:MON) definitions and is useful only to programs which interface directly with monitor tables and routines.
+A third (:P4) includes :P1 plus the FORTRAN real-time features.
+The fourth library (:,J0) contains the JIT definition.
+Most executing users need only the first library; users who are debugging need the second; real-time users need the third.
+The fifth library (:J1) contains the monitor (M:MON) definitions and is useful only to programs which interface directly with monitor tables and routines.
+The sixth library (:J2) is actually a subset of :J1.
+It contains the definitions for the LITERALS module of the monitor and is useful primarily to programs that wish to access the monitor's extensive literal and constant pool in order to avoid duplicating these items.
+(All programs have read access to the LITERALS module.)

-The entire Extended FORTRAN IV and Extended FORTRAN IV-H library consists of 266 routines (ROMs) totaling more then nine thousand instructions and over 800 data words.
+The entire Extended FORTRAN IV library consists of 252 routines (ROMs) totaling more then ten thousand instructions and over 800 data words.

 The package includes more than 350 DEFs.
-These routines are described in Extended FORTRAN IV Library Technical Manual, 90 15 24 and Sigma 5/7 Mathematical Routines Technical Manual, 90 09 06.
+These routines are described in Extended FORTRAN IV Library Technical Manual, 90 15 24, and Sigma 5/7 Mathematical Routines Technical Manual, 90 09 06.
 Public library :P1 contains single and double precision trigonometric functions, exponential and logarithmic functions, standard set-up routines, initialization and termination routines, and input/output conversion and transmission routines.
-Fewer than 300 words of storage are required for temporary storage by each user of the library.
-The 4800 words of library code are shared among all concurrent users.
-FDP users require public library :P0 which consists of nearly 800 words of temporary storage per user; over 9700 words of code are shared among the concurrent users.
+Fewer than 1000 words of storage are required for temporary storage by each user of the library.
+Over 5100 words of library code are shared among all concurrent users.

+FDP users require public library :P0 which consists of nearly 1400 words of temporary storage per user; over 10,000 words of code are shared among the concurrent users.